jamestmartin/wasteland/README.md

 It is also possible to set the maximum length of bans or mutes that a moderator can issue in the configuration file.

-You may view the currently active bans and mutes using `/bans` and `/mutes` respectively, or see the history of infractions a player has committed using `/infractions`.
+You may view the currently active sentences against any player, the infractions that a moderator has issued, or see the history of infractions a player has committed using `/infractions query`.
+This command does not include infractions that have been cleared from a player's record, or old versions of infractions from before they were commuted.

-You can remove an infraction from a player's account using commands like `/unwarn`.
+You can commute, extend, or update a sentence using `/infractions commute`, remove and clear an infraction from a player's record using `/infractions clear` or remove a sentence without clearing the infraction from the player's record using `/infractions appeal`.
-Removing an infraction from a player's account will not remove the infraction from the audit log, and in fact will just add that the infraction was removed to the audit log.
+These commands do not remove the infraction from the audit log, and in fact create a new entry in the audit log.

 You may view the audit log using `/auditlog`.
+The audit log includes infractions that have been cleared, appealed, or commuted, the history of those actions.

 For more information on how to use these commands please see the in game `/help` or the `plugin.yml` For more information on how to configure this plugin, please see the default `config.yml`.

-### Infraction histories & audit logs
-A set of moderator tools which logs all moderator actions,

 ### Manuals
 There are two built-in manuals: `/rules` and `/faq`.